gorkembaslik/gorkembaslik/README.md

 I'm a Computer Science M.S. student at the University of Milan with a passion for **software development** and building **scalable, high-performance systems**.

 My background is in Computer Engineering , and I'm driven to build and optimize fault-tolerant tools and APIs.
-I have a strong interest in the **Fintech** and **automation** sectors  and am actively seeking junior backend developer roles.
+I have a strong interest in the **Fintech** and **AI/ML** sectors  and am actively seeking junior backend developer roles.

 * 🎓 Studying **M.S.
 Computer Science** at Università degli Studi di Milano.
 * 🚀 I thrive on a bias for action in my last role, I engineered a data pipeline that cut processing time by over 85% and delivered the project 2 months ahead of schedule.